digitalassassins/sortarr/Readme.md

 #### Changes to the project include:

-- Removal or Cron to switch to a webhook system (keeping system resources to a minimum)
+- Removal of Cron to switch to a webhook system (keeping system resource usage to a minimum).
-- Adding the webhook to Radarr & Sonarr means auto archiving is only triggered on Series Add This makes it a really effective combination with Overseer/Jellyseer as new movies are instantly archived once added.
+- Adding the webhook to Radarr & Sonarr means auto-archiving is only triggered on Series Add This makes it a really effective combination with Overseer/Jellyseer, as new movies are instantly archived once added.
-  Which prevents the breaking of Transcoding with Tdarr, Archiving is done before Tdarr can grab the video file and start the encoding process.
+  For instance, this prevents Tdarr from breaking the Transcoding.
+Archiving is done before Tdarr can grab the video file and start the encoding process.
-- Added the ability to auto archive for both Sonarr and Radarr
+- Added the ability to auto-archive for both Sonarr and Radarr.
-- Moved environment variables to `settings.env` in a mounted volume, for portability and changing settings quickly
+- Moved environment variables to `settings.env` in a mounted volume, for portability and changing settings quickly.
-- Auto Add missing folders in Radarr/Sonarr on run
+- Auto-add missing media folders in Radarr/Sonarr on run (must be accessible by Radarr or Sonarr)

 The script has been extended to support **multiple tag/root-folder pairs**.
 To use this feature, define one or more `SONARR_FOLDER_PAIR_X` / `RADARR_FOLDER_PAIR_X` environment variables, e.g.: